supertokens/blog/content/oauth-2-vs-session-management/index.md

 In session management, the access token can be Opaque or a JWT(an encoded signed JSON).
 There are pros and cons of using either of them as explained in this [blog post](https://supertokens.com/blog/are-you-using-jwts-for-user-sessions-in-the-correct-way).

-Can do something similar to time to production.
-Instead of a stopwatch, we show a spanner and servers

 ## Conclusion:

 The core difference between OAuth and session management is one of trust.
 Using session management, one can maintain a long lived, authenticated connection between an untrusted party (frontend) and a trusted party (both within the same app).
 Whereas using OAuth, one can maintain a long lived, authenticated connection between two trusted parties – both being the backend of different services.